citp/privacy-policy-historical/u/un/uni/unigamesity.com.md

 **Notification of Changes**
 If we decide to change our privacy policy, we will post a notice about the changes on our Homepage.

-This Privacy Policy has been updated today, 1st of September, 2008.
+This Privacy Policy has been updated today, 13th of March, 2009.